Academic Policy 1405.11

 and the Dean of the College/School shall, working together and with input from the

-to the Unit Personnel Committee shall not exceed the number required to ensure three
+members appointed to the Unit Personnel Committee shall not exceed the number required

 - Each member of a Unit, College, or University Personnel or Promotion and Tenure Committee